 You can break those numbers down again to set more milestones.
 Find the halfway point between now and October 19th and again between October 19th and November 30th.
 Divide the halfway stock totals in half again and subtract or add that total from/to your halfway stock total, for your quarter milestones.

 Of course, you’ll have to take your schedule into account.
-If you’re on vacation for a week in October, you likely won’t get any production done and will have to add the amount of stock that would be made in that vacation week, onto another week.
+If you’re on vacation for a week in October, you likely won’t get any production done and will have to add the amount of stock that would be made in that vacation week, to another week.

 Do not wing your display or pull it together by emptying baskets and boxes from around your house the day before (yes, I did that for my first couple craft shows 😉